DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Experimental Results

 \subsection{Experimental Results}

 In this paper, we focus on the extremely low-bandwidth regime, where the CBR ranges from 1/384 to 1/48, and evaluate our method under both AWGN and Rayleigh fading channels across a low-SNR range of $-5$ dB to $5$ dB.
+This scope reflects the main target of DiT-JSCC: robust semantic reconstruction when both channel budget and channel quality are severely constrained.
+As CBR increases, pixel-oriented baselines are expected to recover more low-level details, while the advantage of DiT-JSCC mainly comes from preserving semantic consistency in the bandwidth-limited region.

 Figure \ref{fig_results_CBR_metrics} reports the results of reconstruction performance versus CBR over the AWGN channel at SNR $=0$ dB.
 Among all compared methods, DiT-JSCC achieves substantially better performance across all consistency metrics while also attaining the best FID scores.
-These results confirm that our approach preserves content fidelity effectively across diverse representation levels without compromising perceptual realism.
+These results confirm that our approach preserves content fidelity effectively across diverse representation levels without compromising realism.
 Fig. \ref{fig_results_SNR_metrics} reports performance under varying channel SNR at a fixed CBR of 1/96.
 For separation-based methods, we report the lowest-SNR points they can achieve by progressively decreasing the channel-coding rate and modulation order, until the remaining CBR becomes insufficient for source coding.
 It can be observed that the proposed DiT-JSCC consistently outperforms all baselines across all metrics, particularly in the lower channel SNR regime.

 Table \ref{tab:imagenet256_results} and Table \ref{tab:imagenet256_results_rayleigh} compare the channel-noise robustness of the proposed DiT-JSCC against existing JSCC methods under AWGN and Rayleigh fading channels, respectively.
 Results show that DiT-JSCC consistently outperforms DiffCom and other JSCC schemes across all evaluation metrics, demonstrating superior robustness to channel variations.
+For the Rayleigh-fading comparison, we further include HiFi-DiffCom with SwinJSCC as its JSCC backbone as a generative baseline.
+Since the open-source SwinJSCC models support SNRs of 1, 4, 7, 10, and 13 dB, we report HiFi-DiffCom using the nearest available 1 dB and 7 dB backbones for the 0 dB and 5 dB comparison settings, respectively.